tagohd/mono/Characters/James Redawić/James Redawić.md

 #trivialChange
 %%

-#Cite/Lit/LOTR (???
+#Cite/Lit/LOTR [litRefType:: LOTR/Items] (???
 Only in the sense that the Artifacts have a corrupting influence over their possessor.
 Imagine if The One Ring talked to its bearer like that lol.)

 question:: [[James's Excuse|Why doesn't James just get the artifacts himself?]]